Laparoscopic Vesicovaginal Fistula (VVF) Repair

 - Used for high or complex fistulas involving other organs.

-- Involves a larger incision and longer hospital stay.
+- Involves a large incision and longer hospital stay.

 - Minimally invasive